AquaticEcoDynamics/cdm-science/README.md

 #### 5. Push the changes

 Using GitHub Desktop or your terminal, push the changes back to the CDM-manual repository.
-Updates to the main branch will automatically trigger a re-build of the website.
+Updates to the main branch will automatically trigger a re-build of the website via a GitHub action workflow.